 Equality and Diversity Legislation – Quick Start Guide

-Until relatively recently, Britain had a number of different laws protecting people from discrimination e.g. The Race Relations Act, Sex Discrimination Act, Equal Pay Act etc. The situation was quite confusing.
+Until 2010 (ten years ago), Britain had a number of different laws protecting people from discrimination e.g. The Race Relations Act, Sex Discrimination Act, Equal Pay Act etc. The situation was quite confusing.

 Enter in 2010, The Equality Act.
 This was designed to both simplify and strengthen equality laws and to tackle new forms of discrimination.
 The Equality Act means that you cannot discriminate (treat less favourably) people in connection with one or more of the ‘protected characteristics’ shown opposite.

-This applies to organisations, employers,employees and members of the public when receiving goods or services – for example in a business, shop, hospital, restaurant etc.
+In short, everyone.
+This includes organisations, employers,employees and members of the public when receiving goods or services – for example in a shop, hospital, or restaurant.

 A café refuses to serve a customer because of their ethnic origin.